 In accordance with the tradition, the symposium is organised in cooperation with the Institute of State and Law of the Czech Academy of Sciences and the Institute of State and Law of the Slovak Academy of Sciences.

 The symposium aims to connect legal theory and practice, as it invites the participation of both members of the academic community as well as professionals from the relevant legal practices, bank representatives and delegates of the state authorities and government.

 The coordinators of the symposium aim to reflect the relevant legislative changes in the national, European and international legal environment in the symposium’s programme.

-The aim of the symposium is to present original ideas, opinions, information and the results of the scientific research within the scope of the projects APVV-14-0598 Electronisation of business with emphasi on the legal and technical aspects, and APVV-17-0561 Human rights related aspects and ethical aspects of the information security.
+The aim of the symposium is to present original ideas, opinions, information and the results of the scientific research within the scope of the projects APVV-19-0424 Innovative corporation: intra-corporate trasformations, digital challenges and the rise of artificial intelligence, and APVV-21-0336 Analysis of Judicial Decisions using Artificial Intelligence.

 The aim of the symposium is also to create a possibility for a wider discussion regarding the relevant issues of legal theory and practice and an area for informal meetings and discussions.